arkadianriver/arkadianriver.com/README.md

 I made this Jekyll theme for blog and portfolio content.
 The blog can contain both personal entries and entries by syndicated authors.
-[Jekyll](https://jekyllrb.com) is a static-site-generator, which works by using local templates to generate all the content in static HTML files that you publish (as opposed to something like WordPress, which pulls from a database).
+[Jekyll](https://jekyllrb.com) is a static site generator, which uses templates to generate all the publishable content as static HTML files (as opposed to something like WordPress, which has files that pull data from a database at runtime).
 This repo is the exact same code I use for my site (excluding my posts and some data files created from templates where noted).